outdreamer/build-a-cure-1/docs/system_analysis.md

 			- current/target objects & functions relating them
 		- ex: "if condition x, maintain efficiency of function y outputs"

+- list methods of variance flow on the change interface (function):
+	- how variance accretes in various metrics according to distortion of problem
+	- ex: diabetes can cause problems like hormone disruption and kidney problems, and the problem that shows up first depends on which system is more distorted by diabetes, as they have different markers but indicate the same underlying condition

+- list methods of identifying metrics of optimization, such as gaps in efficiency:
+	- how a priority/intent/problem can be handled with fewer resources

 general process of system analysis:
 - derive core functions/operations